What is Mono Ethylene Glycol – Fibre?

 If contact is made with the eyes, immediately wash with plenty of water and seek medical attention.
 If the skin is contaminated, remove all wet clothing and wash the skin with water.
 In the case of excessive inhalation, breathe fresh air and seek medical attention.
 Alcohol-resistant foam or water spray should be used to fight fires and spillages should be prohibited from reaching water sources and sewers.
 Appropriate PPE equipment should be worn when handling mono ethylene glycol to protect the skin and eyes.

 Mono Ethylene Glycol can be stored in stainless steel, aluminium, or lined drums, tank cars, or tank trucks.
 It has a specific gravity of 1.115 and a flash point of 110 °C (closed cup).
 It is not regulated for transport on road, rail, air, or sea but it is classified as harmful, and is harmful if swallowed.

-There is strong global demand for Mono Ethylene Glycol as it is a vital ingredient in the production of polyester fibres, films, and resins, one of which is polyethylene terephthalate (PET).
-The PET is then converted into plastic bottles which are used globally.
+There is strong global demand for Mono ethylene glycol in the plastic industry as it is a vital ingredient in the production of polyester fibres, films, and resins, one of which is polyethylene terephthalate (PET).
+PET is then converted into plastic bottles which are used globally.
 It is estimated that 70-80% of all the MEG consumed is used as a chemical intermediate in these polyester production processes.

 Mono ethylene glycol is also used as a solvent in paints and electrolytic condensers, as a desiccant in gas pipelines to prohibit the formation of clathrates, as a chemical intermediate in the production of capacitors, as an industrial humectant in fibres, adhesives, cellophane, synthetic waxes.
 It is also found in other industrial products such as plasticizers, processing aids, adhesives, additives and surface treating agents.